Biggest Tire on Stock Toyota Tacoma (W/Without Lift)

 - 265/75/17 If you remove the mud flaps

-With the 17” rim the wheels scrub slightly on the mud flaps when turning in reverse.
-You best remove them or risk having them ripped off when you reverse.
+- With the 17” rim the wheels scrub slightly on the mud flaps when turning in reverse.

-2016+ Tacoma’s: 265/70/17, 265/75/16 or 265/65/18
+- 2016+ Tacoma Options: 265/70/17, 265/75/16 or 265/65/18

 Will 33s Fit on my 2017 Tacoma?

-Yes, you can fit this size if you want to run 16” in 285/75/16.
-Same applies to 17” tires in 285/70/17.
-It requires some trimming on the inside fender liners.
-The wheel offset on TRD Pro wheels is 4mm.
-The TRD Pro rims will cause minor scrub when at full lock, in reverse in an off-camber situation so you will need to trim a bit to maintain full articulation and clearance.
+- The TRD Pro rims will cause minor scrub when at full lock, in reverse in an off-camber situation so you will need to trim a bit to maintain full articulation and clearance.

-Fitting a slightly more negative offset rim will improve the backspacing clearance, however, some minor wheel arch and body mount trim will still be necessary.
+- Fitting a slightly more negative offset rim will improve the backspacing clearance, however, some minor wheel arch and body mount trim will still be necessary.

-What about first installing a quick and cheap body lift?
+What about a cheap body lift?

-A suspension upgrade will greatly improve the ease of fitting 33-inch tires on your Tacoma.
-Even a body lift will improve clearance, however, this will not give you much advantage when going off-road.
-It’s purely for improved aesthetics.
+- Even a body lift will improve clearance, however, this will not give you much advantage when going off-road.

 Tacoma’s are fantastic trucks and an improved stance and overall aesthetics are easily achieved by fitting bigger tires.
-BTW, what do you think of the new 2024 Tacoma TRD Offroad

 - Fender Clearance